 c:\temp\mingw-get-setup.exe

-NOTE: At a minimum select the mingw32-base (C compiler) and mingw32-gcc-g++ (C++ compilers) package options or alternatively select all the packages as shown in the image above.
+NOTE: At a minimum select the mingw32-base (C compiler) and mingw32-gcc-g++ (C++ compiler) package options or alternatively select all the packages as shown in the image above.

 Code: Select all